|Rebecca Landsberry-Baker (Muscogee) – Executive Director|

-Muscogee citizen Sterling Cosper (he/him) is membership manager for the Native American Journalists Association, where he is a former a board member, and is former president of the Society of Professional Journalists, Oklahoma Chapter where he is still a board member.
+Muscogee citizen Sterling Cosper (he/him) is membership manager for the Native American Journalists Association, where he is a former a board member, is former president of the Society of Professional Journalists, Oklahoma Chapter and current vice president of the SPJ FOI Committee.

 He was manager of Mvskoke Media at Muscogee Nation and resigned in November 2018 due to the tribal government’s repeal of the original MCN free press law.
 A free press law has since been reinstated and strengthened through placement in the tribal constitution.
 He remains an advocate for tribal free press in alignment with NAJA’s values and mission.